-Customer experience - set to become the number one brand differentiator in 2020 and beyond - is a key driver of a business’ decision to implement a digital transformation strategy.
+Customer experience is a key driver of a business’ decision to implement a digital transformation strategy.
 And the more companies digitise their business to facilitate better customer experiences, the more consumers raise their expectations.

 Technologies such as artificial intelligence (AI), machine learning, natural language recognition and virtual and augmented reality have already shown great potential to improve customer experience and engagement.
 More and more organisations are choosing to interact with their customers via voice interfaces and chatbots, and as the technology improves, these applications will be able to conduct seamless customer service interactions at any time - day or night.

 Forrester Research envisages a future in which virtual and augmented reality will become the new normal, and any business not utilising it will struggle to remain competitive.
 Customer service agents will be able to project their presence into consumers’ worlds and a consumer will be able to simply hold a mobile device over an account statement to see FAQs and account information on their screen.
 McKinsey sees a world in which digital channels become the primary - and perhaps only - customer-engagement model and automated processes become the primary driver of productivity.